HMS New Zealand (1911): Raid on Scarborough

 The British forces, heading west to cover the main route through the minefields protecting the coast of England, split up while passing the shallow Southwest Patch of Dogger Bank; Beatty's ships headed to the north, while Warrender passed to the south.
 This left a 15 nmi gap between them, through which the German light forces began to move.
 At 12:25, the light cruisers of the II Scouting Group began to pass the British forces searching for Hipper.
 The light cruiser Southampton spotted the light cruiser SMS Stralsund and signalled a report to Beatty.
 At 12:30, Beatty turned his battlecruisers toward the German ships, which he presumed were the advance screen for Hipper's ships.
 However, those were some 50 km behind.
 The 2nd Light Cruiser Squadron, which had been screening for Beatty's ships, detached to pursue the German cruisers, but a misinterpreted signal from the British battlecruisers sent them back to their screening positions.
 This confusion allowed the German light cruisers to escape, and alerted Hipper to the location of the British battlecruisers.
 The German battlecruisers wheeled to the north-east of the British forces and also made good their escape.

-New Zealand became flagship of the 2nd BCS of the Grand Fleet on 15 January 1915, and saw action the following week in the Battle of Dogger Bank.